samp42/EMG-RL/README.md

 ## Install the repository environment

-From the directory above this repository:
+Navigate to the repo top-level and run:

 ```
-pip install -e EMG-RL
+pip install -e .
 ```